Brian Sandoval: President of University of Nevada, Reno

 On September 17, 2020, Sandoval was named as UNR's 17th president (following Marc Johnson).
 He is considered an unusual choice because his background does not include any experience in higher education administration.
-He is the first Hispanic president of the university.
+He is the first Hispanic president of the university, as well as the first alumnus of the university to serve as its president.
 As UNR president, Sandoval has pushed to expand enrollment to 25,000 students by 2030 in what he calls the "Wolf Pack Way".